Pepperdine faces Long Beach State on 3-game win streak - WTOP News

 Long Beach, California; Sunday, 5 p.m.
 EST

-BOTTOM LINE: Pepperdine will attempt to build upon its three-game win streak with a victory against Long Beach State.
+BOTTOM LINE: Pepperdine will try to build upon its three-game win streak with a victory against Long Beach State.

 The Beach have gone 1-0 at home.
-Long Beach State is third in the Big West scoring 65.8 points while shooting 36.9% from the field.
+Long Beach State averages 20.4 turnovers per game and is 1-0 when it turns the ball over less than its opponents.

-The Waves are 2-2 in road games.
-Pepperdine ranks sixth in the WCC with 23.7 defensive rebounds per game led by Makena Mastora averaging 4.5.
+The Waves are 2-2 on the road.
+Pepperdine is 1-1 when it has fewer turnovers than its opponents and averages 15.3 turnovers per game.

-Long Beach State scores 65.8 points per game, 1.3 more points than the 64.5 Pepperdine gives up.
-Pepperdine’s 42.6% shooting percentage from the field this season is 2.8 percentage points lower than Long Beach State has allowed to its opponents (45.4%).
+Long Beach State averages 65.8 points per game, 1.3 more points than the 64.5 Pepperdine gives up.
+Pepperdine’s 42.6% shooting percentage from the field this season is 2.8 percentage points lower than Long Beach State has given up to its opponents (45.4%).

 TOP PERFORMERS: Savannah Tucker is scoring 14.0 points per game with 2.6 rebounds and 3.4 assists for the Beach.

-Ornela Muca is scoring 11.5 points per game and averaging 2.3 rebounds for the Waves.
+Ornela Muca is shooting 41.5% and averaging 11.5 points for the Waves.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.